UniMiBAnalyses/EFT/Fit/README.md

     root -b model_test.root
     w->Print ()

-When using datacard_creator_2, a shell script is also created, that contains the commands to be issued to actually create the workspaces, and one to have Combine perform the fits.
+When using datacard_creator_2, two shell script are also created, that contain the commands to be issued to actually create the workspaces, and that run Combine to perform the fits.
+Those scripts use the ```AnomalousCouplingEFT``` of the EFT model.

 ### B) fit